The island nation located in the middle of the Mediterranean, Malta, is small – but their responses to the global pandemic have been commendable.

-The main advantages of remote working include less costs and time wasted on commuting, as well as decreasing the carbon footprint for both employers and their employees.
+The main advantages of remote working include fewer costs and time wasted on commuting, as well as decreasing the carbon footprint for both employers and their employees.

-However, other significant advantages for remote working include:
+However, other significant advantages of remote working include:

 - More productivity – less time is wasted on distractions such as interruptions from co-workers, unimportant meetings, and office gossip.

 - More flexibility – remote work encourages more flexibility, with employees being able to adjust to their own biological rhythm and energy levels during the day.
 Employees can also choose when their working day starts and ends, their breaks, and their own working space.

 - More autonomy – as referenced above, an employee being able to have full control over their working space can work wonders for their productivity levels, allowing them to pace themselves to their own energy levels and feel more at ease in their work.

 - Less limits – Due to the pandemic, a lot of changes in the working world that focus more on flexible working times and spaces open up opportunities to work with companies and people from around the world, not just in the country that one is located in.